-Roofers, contractors, and property owners falling through skylights and roof openings are at risk of suffering many skylight injuries or death.
-OSHA reports approximately a thousand skylight falling deaths occur every year in thousands more severely injured.
+Roofers, contractors, and property owners falling through skylights and roof openings risk injuries or death.
+The Occupational Safety and Health Administration (OSHA) reports approximately a thousand skylight deaths annually, with thousands more severely injured from falling.

 Are you the victim of a skylight fall, or did you lose a loved one in a wrongful death caused by another's negligence?
 The personal injury attorneys at Rosenfeld Injury Lawyers, LLC can ensure your family receives the financial compensation they deserve.